IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 ## Usage & operations 😊

 Endpoints, access info and other useful information is available in Project *apollo-one-shot* in ConfigMap named *usage* in *usage.md* file after installation.
 It is best to copy the contents and open it in nice MarkDown editor like VSCode.

-Specifically, review the section *Global CA* in this md file.

 ![images/usage-cm.png](images/usage-cm.png)